johnmhayde/Pathfinder/README.md

 # Pathfinder

-This is a pathfinding program I wrote for class.
-It is an A* implementation written in C++.
-I chose not to implement the f = g + h cost, and only focused the program on the heuristic because that fit my needs for what the program was being used for.
+This is an A* implementation written to help with a pathfinding program.
+I chose not to implement the f = g + h cost, and only focused on the heuristic because that fit my needs for what the program was being used for.

 ## Running the Program
 Make sure the package directory is setup properly.
 Then, run the program through these commands: